CalcCAMPVrnRates

 - \(T_\text{vern}\) is the vernalisation treatment temperature (°C),

-in FLNParameterEnvironment.qmd, - \(D_\text{V}\) is the vernalisation treatment duration (days),
+VrnTreatTempin FLNParameterEnvironment.qmd, - \(D_\text{V}\) is the vernalisation treatment duration (days),

-in FLNParameterEnvironment.qmd, - \(Ph_\text{base}\) is the base phyllochron duration.
+VrnTreatDurationin FLNParameterEnvironment.qmd, - \(Ph_\text{base}\) is the base phyllochron duration.

 Estimate Haun Stage at Terminal Spikelet

-\[ \text{HS}_{TS}(i) = \left( \text{FLN}(i) - 2.85 \right) \times 1.1 \]
+\[ \text{HS}_{TS}(e) = \left( \text{FLN}(e) - 2.85 \right) \times 1.1 \]

 Where:

-- \(\text{FLN}(i)\) is the final leaf number observed under environment \(i\).
+- \(\text{FLN}(e)\) is the final leaf number observed under environment \(e\).

-Calculate Minimum Vernalisation Saturation to Terminal Spikelet
+Calculate Minimum Duration from Vernalisation Saturation to Terminal Spikelet

 Where:

-- \(\text{HS}_{TS,\ LV}\) is the Haun Stage at terminal spikelet in the long-day vernalised (LV) treatment,
+- \(\text{HS}_{\text{TS, LV}}\) is the Haun Stage at terminal spikelet in the long-day vernalised (LV) treatment which does not have photoperiod sensitivity or vernalisation requirement,

 - 1.1 is the earliest Haun Stage at which vernalisation saturation can begin,

-- 3 is the maximum stage for vernalisation saturation, based on Lincoln controlled environment data (CRWT153).
+- 3 is the maximum stage for vernalisation saturation, based on Lincoln controlled-environment data (CRWT153).

 Calculate the accumulated phyllochrons at vernalisation saturation for each treatment

 The accumulated phyllochron at vernalisation saturation is estimated for each photoperiod × vernalisation treatment.
-These values are expressed in phyllochrons and are derived relative to the Haun Stage at terminal spikelet (\(\text{HS}_{TS}\)) and the previously calculated minimum duration between vernalisation saturation and terminal spikelet (\(\text{VS}_{TS,\text{min}}\)).
+These values are expressed in phyllochrons and are derived relative to the Haun Stage at terminal spikelet (\(\text{HS}_{TS}\)) and the previously calculated minimum duration between vernalisation saturation and terminal spikelet (\(\Delta Ph_{\text{VS→TS},\ \min}\)).

 Long-day Vernalised (LV) Environment

-For the LV treatment, vernalisation saturation is assumed to occur exactly \(\text{VS}_{TS,\text{min}}\) before terminal spikelet:
+For the LV treatment, vernalisation saturation is assumed to occur exactly before terminal spikelet for the LV treatment:

-\[ \text{VS}_{LV} = \text{HS}_{TS,\ LV} - \text{VS}_{TS,\text{min}} \]
+\[ \Delta Py_{\text{VS, LV}} = \text{HS}_{TS,\ LV} - \Delta Ph_{\text{VS→TS},\ \min} \]

 Where: